MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

 description: How to package your game for distribution.
 ---

-# Package games for distribution

-Once your game is ready to be published, it is recommended that you package it properly for consumption by players.

 ## Desktop games

 To publish desktop games, it is recommended that you build your project as a [self-contained](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained) .NET application.
 As such, your game will require absolutely no external dependencies and should run out-of-the-box as-is.